 Learn what the chart of accounts is and why it’s important to set up correctly in QuickBooks Online.

 The chart of accounts is a list of all the accounts that QuickBooks uses to track your financial information.
-You use these accounts to categorise your transactions on everything from sales forms to reports to tax forms.
+You use these accounts to categorize your transactions on everything from sales forms to reports to tax forms.
 Each account has a transaction history and breaks down how much money you have or owe.

 Because the chart of accounts is foundational for good accounting, it’s important to understand it and set it up correctly.